Print

 Notes

 For the watermelon juice, puree fresh watermelon chunks in a blender.
 Pour the puree through a fine-mesh strainer into a measuring cup.
-I like to strain the juice a second time when I add to the drinks which will reduce the amount of foaminess and makes for a prettier drink.
+I like to strain the juice a second time when I add to the drinks, which will reduce foaminess and make for a prettier drink.ย

-If you buy premade watermelon juice check the ingredients.
-If it’s already sweetened you might want to omit the added sugar in the recipe and just muddle the mint with the lime juice.
+I’ve seen watermelon juice at the store, and it will work in these drinks if you’re short on time.
+Just check the ingredients.
+If it’s already sweetened, you might want to omit the added sugar in the recipe and just muddle the mint with the lime juice.
 Otherwise, the drink might be too sweet.

 Nutrition